 How to Bake Apple Strudel

-Along with our hosts and two friends of theirs we gathered around the dining room table turned chef’s worktop in our white aprons: First we prepared our dessert – apple strudel, just like my mother did.
-Hostess Angelika and my daughter kneaded the dough and then carefully stretched the soft ball between their fingers until it became a thin rectangular sheet – a delicate exercise!
+Along with our hosts and two friends of theirs we gathered around the dining room table turned chef's worktop in our white aprons: First we prepared our dessert - apple strudel, just like my mother had done it.
+Hostess Angelika and my daughter kneaded the dough and then carefully stretched the soft ball between their fingers until it became a thin rectangular sheet - a delicate exercise!

 Meanwhile our host and I cut the apples and made them fragrant with cinnamon, sugar and lemon juice.
 Finally, we expertly rolled the strudel, brushed it with melted butter and sent it to bake.
 Altogether, the class included seven people and we were all happily busy.